aaif/ws-taxonomy-landscape/charter/charter.md

 ## 5. Membership & Governance

 ### Who Can Participate
 Open to all individuals and organizations consistent with foundation policies.
-We actively require 1–2 nominated delegates from each of the 7 Technical Working Groups.
+We require 1-2 nominated delegates from each of the Technical Working Groups.

 ### Leadership Structure & Division of Labor
 *   **Chair:** Junjie Bu (Google) – *Primary Focus: Technical Taxonomy architecture, SKOS-Lite schema, and web dashboard infrastructure.*